Loviisa: 1900 to 1950

 World War I affected Loviisa as unemployment and rising food prices.
 The activity of the sawmill ended in 1914, and the activity at the harbours decreased.
 In 1917 the Loviisa workers' association made demands about the seating of the important food committee.
 Despite amends made by the city council a political strike started in August.
 Socialist workers demanded properly paid jobs for all citizens of Loviisa as well as at least half of the seats in the food committee.
 In its meeting on 18 August the city council only agreed to the first demand.
 On the same day the workers declared a "state of full strike", cut of telecommunications and occupied the railway station.
 The city council held a meeting in the evening, deciding to form a guard.

 On 19 August 150 citizens of Loviisa signed up for the guard, received white arm ribbons and marched onto the city square.
 The strikers retreated to Uusikaupunki.
 The socialists tried in vain to seek Russian military help from Helsinki, and during the same evening there was an attempt at the Workers' House to declare the strike as finished.
-But inspired by the Russian revolution, a new strike began in Loviisa on 15 November, and only three days later the socialists called Russian soldiers for help.
+But inspired by the Russian Revolution, a new strike began in Loviisa on 15 November, and only three days later the socialists called Russian soldiers for help.
 In addition to them, Red Guard members from Kotka arrived in Valko, and on 19 November 200 to 300 armed men marched from Valko to Loviisa.
 The police station, the telephone centre and the railway station were occupied.
 The red flag was hoisted at city hall, and 20 to 30 executive members of the city council were taken to Uusikaupunki as prisoners.
 A compromise about the police station was reached at the end of the year, and the situation calmed down.

 Loviisa was among those places in Finland that the battles of the year 1918 affected closely.
-At the start the whites fought a freedom war against Russia: there were violent Russian troops in the vicinity of the city.
-But there was a civil war going on in Loviisa right from the start: part of the population supported a socialist revolution.
+There was a civil war going on in Loviisa right from the start: part of the population supported a socialist revolution.
 Agitation played a part, but according to Sirén, in Loviisa lack of food and unemployment played the most important role.
 Preparation for the civil war included Jaeger training in Germany, and the first Finn to travel there was Georg Öhman, referred to as "Jäger Eins", the son of a doctor in Loviisa.
 Other Jaegers included Ragnar Nordström, the son of a customs officer.
 The guards at the Loviisa region were organised at New Year and at the end of January the guards numbered almost 200 people.
 Their armament left much to desire.